rarar0/Windows_Server_Hardening/README.md

 There are two versions.
 A PowerShell script meant to be run right in PowerShell.
 - hardening.ps1

 As well as a script that was designed to be compiled into a binary executable.
+Which allows PowerShell to be disabled completely.
 - hardening_exe.ps1

 Compile using PS2EXE found at this URL